CorgiCapyCode/anomaly_detection/README.md

 Furthermore it offers a button to trigger the health check.
 This layout is limited to its minimum.

+To see the the dashboard in your browser:
+- Running locally (e.g. via Docker): http://localhost:5002
+- Running on AWS: Search for the public IP address and add *:5002*

 # Cloud Deployment
 The whole system is deployed on AWS based on the architecture displayed below: